thephpleague/period/api/modifying.md

  The difference is expressed as an `array`.
 The returned array:

- - is empty if both objects share the same endpoints;
+ - is empty if both objects share the same datepoints;
- - contains one `Period` object if both objects share only one endpoint;
+ - contains one `Period` object if both objects share only one datepoint;
- - contains two `Period` objects if no endpoint are shared between objects.
+ - contains two `Period` objects if no datepoint are shared between objects.
 The first `Period` datetime continuum is always entirely set before the second one;

 ![](/media/period-diff.png "The difference express as Period objects")